SubjectNerd-Unity/Psd2UnityImporter/README.md

 This is a rewrite of an [earlier importer](https://github.com/ChemiKhazi/UnityPsdImporter) to use the more compatible [NtreevSoft PSD Parser](https://github.com/NtreevSoft/psd-parser) library as well as make the project more maintainable.

-As of writing, this project is not yet at feature parity with the older PSD importer but is more compatible with PSDs created with other versions of Photoshop.

-Basic layer importing is implemented.

 ## Installation

 Get the latest UnityPackage from the [GitHub releases](https://github.com/ChemiKhazi/PsdToUnityImporter/releases) page.
 The `PsdToUnity` directory can be moved anywhere afterwards.

 ## Usage

-Documentation is WIP but the [basic import steps](https://github.com/ChemiKhazi/UnityPsdImporter#usage) from the old PSD importer applies.
+Documentation is WIP but the [basic workflow](https://github.com/ChemiKhazi/UnityPsdImporter#usage) from the old PSD importer still applies.

+## Caveats

+* Only raster layers are supported as of now.
+For best results, flatten layers in Photoshop before importing.

 ## Open source used
 * [NtreevSoft PSD Parser](https://github.com/NtreevSoft/psd-parser)